pt2302-testorg/1.017-fall-2003/content/pages/related-resources.md

 If you DON'T know what command you are confused about, typing **help** at the MATLAB® prompt will give you a list of categories.
 Then typing **help \[category\]** will produce a list of commands in \[category\].
 For example, one of the categories is graphics.
 Typing **help graphics** produces a list of the MATLAB® graphics commands.

-[MATLAB® on Athena](http://web.mit.edu/matlab/www/): A web-document covering basic MATLAB® usage from Athena On-Line Help.
+[MATLAB® on Athena](http://kb.mit.edu/confluence/display/category/MATLAB+on+Athena): A web-document covering basic MATLAB® usage from Athena On-Line Help.

 [Inessential MATLAB®](http://www.mit.edu/afs/sipb/project/www/matlab/imatlab/imatlab.html): SIPB document of basic MATLAB® usage.?

-[MATLAB® at MIT Homepage](http://web.mit.edu/matlab/www/home.html): Information about MATLAB® from the Athena people.
+[MATLAB® at MIT](https://ist.mit.edu/mathworks/matlab): Information about MATLAB® from the Athena people.
 Contains a lot of logistical information as well as many useful links.?

 [Mathworks Homepage](http://www.mathworks.com/): The makers of MATLAB®.
 Information on acquiring Mathworks products plus links to documentation, etc.?